How to Build a Healthy Relationship With a Stepchild - Baby Chick

 Every family’s dynamic will be different.
 But here are a few things to consider when building a solid and healthy relationship with a new stepchild:

-There can be so much pressure on each member of the blended family during the adjustment phase.
-There will likely be tension and stress.
-And the reality of navigating ex-partners, finances, custody, and new living arrangements can add additional challenges to developing a healthy relationship with a stepchild.
+During the adjustment phase, each member of the blended family can experience tremendous pressure, including tension and stress.
+Navigating ex-partners, finances, custody, and new living arrangements can also add additional challenges to developing a healthy relationship with a stepchild.
 So be gentle.
 Take small steps.
 Work on building a respectful relationship and take it slowly without any expectations on yourself or your stepchild.

 Navigating blended families can be challenging.
 I’m not saying complain and whine about the challenges, but endeavor to create an environment where everyone can be open and transparent about where they are at.
 If your stepchild can feel safe to express their emotions, worries, and concerns, it will help build a solid and trusting relationship.

 You might feel like there are milestones or benchmarks to meet, but there aren’t.
 Try to go at the pace your stepchild feels comfortable with.
 You can’t force their affection.
 Instead, you could try showing your love and care by paying attention to and commenting on their interests.
-Figure out their favorite sport, the foods they love, ask about their friends and classes they take in school.
+Figure out their favorite sport and the foods they love, and ask about their friends and the classes they take in school.
 This shows your interest without asking anything of your stepchild.

-Becoming a blended family can be a veritable minefield, giving each other space and time to work through very normal ups and downs.
+Becoming a blended family can be a veritable minefield.
+Give each other space and time to work through very normal ups and downs.
 Becoming a whole new family takes time.
-Be gentle and compassionate with yourself as well as your partner and new stepchild.
+Be gentle and compassionate with yourself, your partner, and your new stepchild.

 Share